gsotirchos/macos-dotfiles/README.md

 # macOS dotfiles
-These are my dotfiles for macOS.
+These are my dotfiles for my macOS computer(s).

 ## Installation
 Simply clone this repo in the user's home directory and source the [`etc/setup_dotfiles.sh`](etc/setup_dotfiles.sh) script.